smartdevicelink/sdl_requirements/detailed_docs/iAP_over_BT/iAP_over_BT_handling_HMI_notif_during_reconnection_use_case.md

 _Pre-conditions:_
 a. iOS device is connected over Bluetooth
 b.
-Device is consented and N applications from this device are registered in SDL
+N applications from this device are registered in SDL

 _Steps:_
  1. User connects the same device over USB